Christy Wright’s Best Tips for Launching a YouEconomy Business

 Wright began working for Ramsey, the bestselling money whisperer and radio personality, in 2008.
 She started as a product developer before becoming a speaker, and with his mentorship, became a business coach in her own entrepreneurial venture.

 Wright had long dreamed of working to inspire women in business as her mom once did by example, but she also took calculated risks, exercised patience and adopted a student mindset.
 As much as she believes that we should feed the dreamer within ourselves, Wright cautions against putting you or your family’s financial security at risk.

 “I’m always, always going to teach the safe route,” Wright says.
 “I never teach people to have the Jerry Maguire moment where you grab the goldfish and say, ‘Who is with me?’”

-If your YouEconomy business is new, this is probably not the time to quit your nine-to-five, Wright says.
+If your YouEconomy business is new, this is probably not the time to quit your 9-to-5, Wright says.
 Be patient, and create time in the fringes of your schedule to build up your business to whatever size feels right for your situation.
 When you place all of your metaphorical eggs in the side gig basket, you run the risk of sacrificing your financial security and operating your business from a place of desperation.